 Clint’s most recent business forays are his startups Heart for Home and the Alpha Social Card Club.
 Heart for Home Properties is a business in which he hopes to help lower income Texas families access financing to achieve the dream of home ownership.
 Heart for Home will also assist families with employment and life skill mentoring to help families successfully transition from renters to owners.
 Alpha Social Card Club is a cutting-edge poker club that pairs Clint’s entrepreneurial fire with his love for competitive poker.

-In his free time, Clint enjoys travelling with Sandy.
-He loves spending time with his boys.
-He finds peace in the storm of life through praying and reading the Word.
-He also loves great cuisine.
+In his free time, Clint enjoys traveling with Sandy, and they love spending time with their boys.
+He finds himself in the solitude of the outdoors hiking, fishing, hunting, and subsisting.
+His peace in the storm of life is in praying and reading the Word.
+Clint also loves great cuisine.
 Cooking is one of his passions and you can bet there will be haute cuisine when he escapes to the kitchen.
 Clint also loves the mental challenge of playing poker.
 His first foray into professional poker at the 2019 World Series of Poker was good enough to make the money.
 In fact, he finished one place ahead of the all-time WSOP champion Phil Hellmuth.
 You can keep track of Clint online at www.ClintRobertson.com, or by looking for @GenuineClint on most social media sites.